Shishimai1996/RAG/README.md

 ## CI/CD & Deployment

-The app is containerized with Docker.
-A GitHub Actions workflow builds a new Docker image on each deployment trigger and pushes it to the registry.
+The app is deployed on [Vercel](https://vercel.com).
+Pushing to `main` automatically triggers a production deployment.

 ## Project Structure